 Extracorporeal Shock Wave Treatment for Tendon and Muscle Disorders (ESWT)

-One Stop Shop Heel Pain Clinic
+One Stop Shop Heel Pain Clinic (subject to availability)

 Now available at First Trust Hospital and The Manchester Clinic

 This state of the art non surgical treatment for tendon and muscle problems e.g Heel pain, Achilles tendon inflammation and others is now available at Lancashire Foot & Ankle clinic at First Trust Hospital only.

 Extracorporeal Shock Wave Therapy (ESWT) is non-invasive procedure carried out in our Out-patients department for treatment of many painful physical disorders including plantar fasciitis or heel pain, achilles tendonitis and shoulder calcification.
 ESWT devices generate pulses of high-pressure sound that travel through the skin stimulating natural healing processes.